dotnet/runtime/src/setup/Documentation/design-docs/multilevel-sharedfx-lookup.md

 In the first case the app file path should have been specified as an argument to the dotnet.exe.

-In the second case the dotnet.dll from SDK must be invoked as a framework-dependent app.
-At first the running program searches for the global.json file which may have specified a CLI version.
+In the second case the `dotnet.dll` from SDK must be invoked as a framework-dependent app.
+At first the running program searches for the `global.json` file which may have specified a CLI version.
 It starts from the current working directory and looks for it inside all parent folder hierarchy.
-After that, it searches for the dotnet.dll file inside the sdk\CLI_version subfolder in the executable directory.
-If the version defined in the global.json file or the specified version folder cannot be found, then it must choose the most appropriate one.
-The most appropriate version is defined as the latest version according to the Semantic Versioning system.
+After that, it searches for the dotnet.dll file inside the `sdk\<CLI_version>` sub-folder in the executable directory.
+The exact algorithm how versions as matched is described (with some history) in the [docs](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json#matching-rules)

+Note: if the SDK lookup is invoked through `hostfxr_resolve_sdk2` the algorithm is the same, expect that the function can disallow pre-release versions via the `hostfxr_resolve_sdk2_flags_t::disallow_prerelease` flag.

 ### Framework search and rolling forward